InputOutputStream/useradd_script/README.md

 ## Sample Output

 Enabling quota in /etc/fstab...
+Quota options already present in /etc/fstab.
+Remounting root filesystem...
 Initializing and enabling quotas...
-Creating user adama...
+quotacheck: Quota for users is enabled on mountpoint / so quotacheck might damage the file.
+Please turn quotas off or use -f to force checking.
+quotaon: Your kernel probably supports ext4 quota feature but you are using external quota files.
+Please switch your filesystem to use ext4 quota feature as external quota files on ext4 are deprecated.
+quotaon: cannot find //aquota.group on /dev/vda3 [/]
+quotaon: using //aquota.user on /dev/vda3 [/]: Device or resource busy Creating user Jabana...
-Setting quota for adama...
+BAD PASSWORD: The password is shorter than 8 characters Setting quota for Jabana...
-Configuring login time restrictions...
+Configuring PAM for login time restrictions...
+Configuring time restrictions for user: Jabana
+Time restriction rule updated in /etc/security/time.conf.
+Updating PAM configuration in /etc/pam.d/sshd
+PAM configuration updated.
+Restarting SSH service to apply changes.
+Failed to restart sshd.service: Unit sshd.service not found.
+SSH service restarted.
+Time-based login restriction configured successfully for user:
-User jdoe created successfully!
+User Jabana created successfully!
 Password: inf3611
 Quota: 2 GB
-Valid for: 30 days
+Valid for: 10 days
-Login hours: 8:00 - 18:00
+Login hours: 8:00 AM - 6:00 PM (Mon-Fri)